Yilave/Django-Multi-factor-Authentication/README.md

 # Django-Multi-factor-Authentication
-This is a Multifactor authentication app for django It's buit with a third party app known as kagi
+This is a Multifactor authentication app for django.
+It's buit with a third party app known as kagi